Message from Dr. Abramowicz, current Program Director

 Westchester Medical Center has a pediatric hospital (Maria Fareri Children’s Hospital) with eight dedicated pediatric operating rooms as well as many other non-operating room anesthetizing sites, including MRI, radiation and nuclear medicine, and endoscopy.
 The Ambulatory Care Pavilion, which opened in July 2019, added many anesthetizing locations, both OR and Non-OR.

-Typically, the first of the two required Obstetric and Cardiac Anesthesiology rotations are assigned at Danbury.
-Two residents rotate at Danbury every month.
-Because Danbury Hospital is 30 miles northeast of Westchester Medical Center, housing is provided for rotating residents onsite.
-The house provides individual bedrooms, a shared bathroom, a fully stocked kitchen, and ample parking.
+Typically, the first of the two required Obstetric and Cardiac Anesthesiology rotations are assigned at Good Samaritan Hospital.
+Two residents rotate at GS every month.

 Mount Sinai Morningside and West

-Located on the Upper West Side of New York City, Mount Sinai Morningside and West provides our CA-3 residents with a special interest in OB Anesthesia an elective, four-week rotation on a very busy OB service with a mix of lower and higher complexity deliveries.
+Located on the Upper West Side of New York City, Mount Sinai Morningside and West provides our CA-3 residents who have a special interest in OB Anesthesia an elective, four-week rotation on a very busy OB service (about 6,000 per year) with a mix of lower and higher complexity deliveries.